LEMTideman/MyAgent/README.md

 # AI Regulation Research Assistant

-A domain-specific research assistant for questions about AI regulation, AI governance, AI compliance developed in the context of the [AI engineering course by Alexey Grigorev](https://maven.com/alexey-grigorev/from-rag-to-agents).
+A research assistant for questions about AI regulation, AI governance, and AI compliance developed in the context of the [AI engineering course by Alexey Grigorev](https://maven.com/alexey-grigorev/from-rag-to-agents).

 Our agent is designed to help with practical research questions such as:
 - which legal obligations apply to a given AI system,